BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-slivers-of-nature.md

 <hr/>

 <p>
-The streambed mesmerized me; the elegance of the rocks and the water.<br/>
+The streambed was mesmerizing; the elegance of the rocks and the water.<br/>
 <img src="https://bradleyculley.github.io/images/Binghamton-Park-5.jpg" />

 It was a world of fractals: stones, leaves, patterns in the water.